wasmCloud/wasmcloud.com/content/english/about/_index.md

 ################## Mission ###############
 mission:
   enable : true
-  title : "Our mission is to <strong>revolutionize</strong> the way developers to build, operate, and mantain microservices.</strong>" image : "images/about/microservices-clipart.png" content : "Wasmcloud is a revolutionary approach to development leveraging an actor model, pluggable capabilities, a built-in interconnected lattice, and WebAssembly to deliver a simple, boilerplate free developer experience."
+  title : "Our mission is to <strong>revolutionize</strong> the way developers build, operate, and mantain microservices.</strong>" image : "images/about/microservices-clipart.png" content : "Wasmcloud is a revolutionary approach to development leveraging an actor model, pluggable capabilities, a built-in interconnected lattice, and WebAssembly to deliver a simple, boilerplate free developer experience."
   bulletpoints: